Overview

 Summary AI

 H. RES.
-1370 sets the terms for how two bills will be considered in the House of Representatives.
+1370 outlines the procedures for considering two appropriation bills in the House of Representatives.
 The first bill, H.R.
-8997, deals with funding for energy and water development agencies for the fiscal year ending September 30, 2025.
+8997, allocates funds for energy and water development for the fiscal year ending September 30, 2025.
 The second bill, H.R.
-8998, covers funding for the Department of the Interior, environment, and related agencies for the same fiscal year.
-This resolution outlines the debate rules, amendment process, and voting procedures for both bills.
+8998, provides funding for the Department of the Interior and related agencies for the same fiscal year.
+The resolution sets rules for debating and amending these bills, including time limits for debate and guidelines for amendments.

 Published